turgu1/Chess-InkPlate/doc/INSTALL.md

 Some options on the esptool command may have to be modified depending on your computer:

 - The USB device connected to the InkPlate is expected to be named `/dev/ttyUSB0` (That is the case on Linux Mint and Ubuntu) on Linux and MacOs, or `COM3` on MS Windows.
-If it's not the case, you must find it and modify the `upload.sh` script for Linux and MacOS, or `upload.bat` in MS Windows.
+If it's not the case, you must find it and modify the `upload.sh` script for Linux and MacOS, or `upload.bat` for MS Windows.

 - Another issue you may have is the download speed that is too high for your computer.
 Again, you may change it in the `upload.sh` script (or `upload.bat`).
 The speed (baud rate) is **230400** in the file.
 You can change it to **115200** baud or lower.